digital-land/technical-documentation/docs/development/best-practice/frontend-build.md

+---
-# Frontend Build Best Practices
+title: Frontend Build Best Practices
+---

 This document outlines best practices for frontend build processes in Digital Land projects, based on the approach used in config-manager.